 - Setting value-based prices based on knowledge and insights about a buyer and their industry.

-- Looking at what’s available and setting value-based prices by considering the second-best alternatives available to the buyer using a spreadsheet and formulas (provided below).
+- Looking at what’s available and setting value-based prices by considering the second-best alternatives available to the buyer using a spreadsheet (provided below).

 Handling Self-Diagnosed Buyers Through Consultative Conversations